clEsperanto/CLIc/docs/source/contribute.rst

 .. warning::

-    If wrongly or not documented, a function will either fail to be added to the library or will have undefined behaviour when used in the library API.
+    If wrongly or undocumented, a function will either fail to be added to the library or will have undefined behaviour when used in the library API.

 .. warning::